 Copy the content of each of the files and paste them inside the options provided in the import certificate fields.

-Paste the content of www_mathstips_com.crt file in the Certificate field and content of www_mathstips_com.ca-bundle in CA/Chain Certificate field.
+Paste the content of www_mathstips_com.CRT file in the Certificate field and content of www_mathstips_com.ca-bundle in the CA/Chain Certificate field.

-If CA/Chain Certificate field isn’t there in the import certificate option, don’t worry it can be automatically imported as well.
+If the CA/Chain Certificate field isn’t there in the import certificate option, don’t worry, it can be automatically imported as well.

 Make sure you copy and paste the entire content of the file including the —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—–.

-Once everything seems to be working fine on HTTPS, you can change the settings in WordPress to use HTTPS based URL.
+Once everything seems to be working fine on HTTPS, you can change the settings in WordPress to use the HTTPS-based URL.

-If your site’s url changes, you may loose Facebook share count.
+If your site’s url changes, you may lose Facebook share count.
 Here is an article by CognitiveSEO on how one can recover Facebook’s share count after moving from HTTP to HTTPS.